haalcala/GraphQL-with-OAuth2/README.md

 # GraphQL With OAuth2

-This is a bare bone GraphQL with OAuth2.0 support or OAuth2.0 server with graphql capability, depending on how to want to utilise this base setup.
+This is a bare essential GraphQL with OAuth2.0 support or OAuth2.0 server with graphql capability, depending on how to want to utilise this base setup.

 ## So what does this exactly do?